Solution Concepts in Hierarchical Games under Bounded Rationality with Applications to Autonomous Driving: Experiment and evaluation

+\textbf{Dataset.} We used the intersection dataset of Waterloo Multi-Agent Traffic Dataset, which contains a total of 3649 vehicles and 264 pedestrians, including their centimetre-accurate trajectory estimates.
+We analyse the decision making in right turning and left turning vehicles, which results in a total of 12526 hierarchical games.
+Table \ref{tab:l1_manvs} shows the manoeuvres that are used in the construction of the level-1 games.
+The manoeuvres are context specific, and we use a rule based method (appendix \ref{appx:rules}) to generate the set of available manoeuvres to each agent in the game.
+The situational context in which each maneuver is available to an agent is shown in the description column of Table \ref{tab:l1_manvs}.
+Relevant code for the experiments is available at \url{https://git.uwaterloo.ca/a9sarkar/traffic_behaviour_modeling} and dataset is available at \url{https://uwaterloo.ca/waterloo-intelligent-systems-engineering-lab/datasets/waterloo-multi-agent-traffic-dataset-intersection}.

-In our experiment we study naturalistic human driving behavior and based on the structure of the hierarchical game, we evaluate which behavior model captures human driving better, both in terms of model fit and predictive accuracy.
-Our dataset contains traffic observations collected from a drone camera at a busy urban intersection during mid-day traffic.
-The dataset contains a total of 3649 vehicles and 264 pedestrians, including their centimetre-accurate trajectory estimates.
-We analyse the decision making in right turning and left turning vehicles, which results in a total of 23119 hierarchical games.
-In our experiments, we study behaviors after setting $\mathbf{W} = $, thereby giving more importance to pedestrian inhibitory actions and set the value of $d_{g}=100\,$m.
-In particular we answer the following research questions: \begin{itemize} \item[\emph{RQ1}] Which solution concept provides the best explanation for the observed naturalistic data? \item[\emph{RQ2}] How do state factors influence the precision parameters in the games? \item[\emph{RQ3}] How does the choice of the response function in the lower level game $\mathcal{G}_2$ affect the higher level solutions in $\mathcal{G}_1$? \end{itemize}
+In this experiment we study naturalistic driving behaviour and evaluate which behaviour model captures human driving better, both in terms of model fit and predictive accuracy.
+We set $\mathbf{W} = $, thereby giving more importance to pedestrian inhibitory actions and set the value of $d_{g}=100\,$m.
+In particular we answer the following research questions: \begin{itemize} \item \emph{RQ1}.
+Which solution concept provides the best explanation for the observed naturalistic data? \item \emph{RQ2}.
+How do state factors influence the precision parameters in the games? \item \emph{RQ3}.
+How does the choice of the response function in the lower action level game $\mathcal{G}_2$ affect the higher level solutions in $\mathcal{G}_1$? \end{itemize}